 FAQs relating to graduate studies and postdoctoral fellowships

-Please note that this page will be updated continuously as more information is confirmed.
-Grey-shaded questions indicate new or updated information.
+Please note that this page will be updated continuously.

-Our goals at Concordia are first and foremost to ensure that the members of our communities are safe, and that we support the measures implemented by the Quebec government relating to the coronavirus pandemic.
+Our goal at Concordia is first and foremost to ensure that the members of our communities are safe, and that we support the measures implemented by the Quebec government relating to the coronavirus pandemic.
 Faculty and staff continue to work to ensure the smoothest possible operations under these exceptional circumstances.